jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 This is deeply personal and purposeful, so I think it requires a lot more introspection.

-My preference in these cases (which, admittedly, is probably one of said personal quirks) is to first do a little dive into the available literature, explore the various existing methodologies and frameworks, and ultimately design my own version, combining the most applicable parts of what I've researched.
-It's largely guided by the science, but I've made tweaks based on what I know about myself - for my personal use case.

 I've started to lay out a few sections that speak to my work ethos and summarised my most important and defining values.
-The intention of this is not clinical or intending to find a narrow solution (and I don't believe this exists for me, personally).
-I am not matching this against an exhaustive database of roles or industries so there is no shiny packaged output like those career quizzes.
-Instead, I'm hoping that this exercise will help with navigation, pointing to a direction of travel.

 I will be adding to this list as I build this out, perhaps in future refining this in a more structured way versus a collection of thoughts.
-Some of these are too long, so I may split out some of these into sub pages.

 <!-- Add this where you want the Table of Contents to appear -->
 <div id="toc-placeholder"></div>

 <hr class="w-32" style="margin-bottom: 0.5em;"/>

+## The Methodology ##
+My preference when I do a bit of soul-searching (which, admittedly, is probably one of said personal quirks) is to first do a little dive into the available literature, explore the various existing methodologies and frameworks, and ultimately design my own version, combining the most applicable parts of what I've researched.
+It's largely guided by the science, but I've made tweaks based on what I know about myself - for my personal use case.

+The intention of this exercise is not clinical or intending to find a narrow solution (and I don't believe this exists for me, personally).
+I am not matching this against an exhaustive database of roles or industries so there is no shiny packaged output like those career quizzes.
+Instead, I'm hoping that this values-rooted exercise will help with navigation, pointing to a direction of travel.

 ## On Caring and Duty